 John has recently started a new job in Bloomington that will require him to fly often.
 He has no previous experience flying, so he looks at the number of ratings each airline has received on Trip Advisor and randomly chooses an airline based on the relative frequency of ratings.

-Example: If American has received 250 ratings and Delta has received 175 ratings, then there is a 250/425 chance John will pick American and a 175/425 chance he will pick Delta for the initial flight.
+To help you understand, pretend that American has received 250 ratings and Delta has received 175 ratings, then there are 425 ratings all together.
+There is a 250/425 chance John will pick American and a 175/425 chance he will pick Delta for the initial flight.